shamy1st/hibernate/README.md

         @JoinColumn(name="instructor_id")
         private Instructor instructor;

-``
-- Warn: for LAZY you should have open session, if the session closed it will throw exception.
+<div class="text-red">Warn: for LAZY you should have open session, if the session closed it will throw exception.</div>
-``